Priyanka-KP-DA/ecommerce-data-pipeline/README.md

 ```

 ### 4. Open dashboard
-After the ETL run, load the processed_data.csv into Power BI (or your preferred BI tool) to explore the dashboards.
+After the ETL run, open Power BI and import the file /data/processed_data.csv to explore the dashboards.

 ## 🧩 Project Architecture
 ```